 Yes--the Coeur d'Alene Indian tribe made lightweight birchbark canoes for fishing and traveling on the rivers.

-Here is a website with pictures of American Indian canoe styles.
+Here is a website with pictures of Native canoe styles.

 Over land, Coeur d'Alene people usually just walked.
 (There were no horses in North America

 until colonists brought them over from Europe.)
 They sometimes used snowshoes to help them travel in the winter.